DigitalDescent/panda3d-module-builder/README.md

 #### 1. Clone this repository

 You can use the download-zip button, or clone this repository.

-It is recommended you create a new repository using this one as the template.
+Typically it is recommended you create a new repository using this one as the template.
 This ensures you immediately have access to the CI workflows for automating your wheel builds and publishing to pypi.

 #### 2. Configure `config.ini`